triffon/oop-2019-20/exercises/3/week10/README.md

 ## Solid principles
 * Single-responsibility principle
-  * A class must be responsible for one thing only.
+  * Every software entity(class or function) must be responsible for one thing only.
 * Open–closed principle
   * Every software component(class, functions,library) should be open for extension but closed for modification.
 * Liskov substitution principle